CamPinto/contacts-apii/contatcsapi/README.md

 # contacts-api
-## An API build with Spring boot using Maven, JPA directory, hibernate and Spring Security form login with Thymeleaf
+## An API build with Spring with Maven, JPA directory, Spring Security, Thymeleaf
 - Used with mySql local database.
-Please note that you can find/change connection informations in application.properties file.
+Please note that you can find connection informations in application.properties file.
 - Database schema locates in src/main/resources/schema.sql
+- Acces to Swagger UI doc at http://yourLocalhostAddress/swagger-ui.html